How to Make Money Online From Writing So That You Don’t Waste Your Time

 Find someone to pay you for your work.

-That’s the only step that you have to worry about.
-You have to convince someone to pay you for your writing.
+That’s the only step you have to worry about.
+You also have to convince someone to pay you for your writing.
 We list some resources later in this article.
-For now, I leave you with a free copy of my freelancing guide.
+For now, I’m leaving you with a free copy of my freelancing guide.

 [Download your free copy of my premium guide, “Start Freelancing Now.”]